 Steel may be one of the most durable building materials available.
 But is it livable?
-Most people are used to cozy wood and brick homes and the thought of residing in a metal building might seem odd at first.
+Most people love cozy wood and brick homes and the thought of residing in a metal building might seem odd at first.
 But prefabricated metal buildings are often used to provide a comfortable place to stay, whether for a few days or for many years.
-Here are some examples of use cases for our metal structures.
+Here are some examples of turning steel buildings into living quarters.

 A pre-fabricated structure is an obvious choice for any kind of remote location.
 It’s far easier to transport a kit to the construction location vs. doing wood framing or a brick & mortar build on-site.
 That alone makes the steel option a clear winner.
 In addition, steel is less likely to face problems due to environmental and weather factors.
 So even if you only visit the cabin a couple of times a year, you’re able to keep up with maintenance very easily.
 There’s no need to repaint or check for termites, mold, and rot!

-Camp grounds in state parks or other natural areas are another great place to erect steel buildings for living quarters.
+Campgrounds in state parks or other natural areas are another great place to erect steel buildings for living quarters.
 The low-cost to build and expand these structures makes it simple for agencies working with a tight budget to improve public lands and attract more tourism.
 Do you have restrooms already available in a nearby structure?
 Key areas to review in terms of comfort in the barracks are ventilation to keep the air fresh, insulation to keep temperatures stable, and sound absorbing materials to keep the noise level down.
-Because you don’t want campers being kept awake by snoring reverberating from the metal ceiling…
+You don’t want campers being kept awake by snoring reverberating from the metal ceiling…